imrafaelmerino/java-fun/docs/README.md

 * The Scala version: [json-scala-values](https://github.com/imrafaelmerino/json-scala-values)
 * [mongo-values](https://github.com/imrafaelmerino/mongo-values) Set of codecs to use json-values with MongoDB
+* [java-fun](https://github.com/imrafaelmerino/java-fun) json-values uses the generators and optics from java-fun

 json-values uses the persistent data structures from [vavr](https://www.vavr.io/), [Jackson](https://github.com/FasterXML/jackson) to parse a string/bytes into